mindspore-ai/docs/docs/lite/docs/source_en/use/post_training_quantization.md

 [common_quant_param]
 quant_type=DYNAMIC_QUANT
 bit_num=8

+[dynamic_quant_param]
+# If set to ALWC, it will enable activation perlayer and weight perchannel quantization.
+If set to ACWL, it will enable activation perchannel and weight perlayer quantization.
+Default value is ALWC.
+quant_strategy=ACWL
 ```

 > In order to ensure the quantization accuracy, the dynamic quantization does not support setting the FP16 mode .